dontpanicdao/starknet-burner/drone/api/README.md

 ## Configure the environment

-This service provides a simple storage to exchange the data between drone and the burner wallet.
+This service provides a simple storage to exchange the data between drone and the starknet burner.
 In order to deploy it, you must configure a number of files that are not part of the repository

 - `.env` contains a number of parameter to build the lambda, including the